-The Latest Trump-Russia Email Is Bringing Ivanka Into The Mix
+Did Ivanka Trump Know About Russia & The Trump Campaign?
+Latest Email About Russian Involvement Directly Mentions Her

 Ivanka told the Times that her trip to Moscow had nothing to do with a Trump Tower development, and that her "brief tour" of Red Square and the Kremlin was conducted as a tourist.
 She added that she has never met Putin.

-The Moscow/Trump real estate project never came into fruition, and, in a statement released on Aug.
-28 to the Times, the Trump Organization said that there “has never had any real estate holdings or interests in Russia.”
+The Moscow/Trump real estate project never came to fruition, and in a statement released Aug.
+28 to the Times, the Trump Organization said that it "has never had any real estate holdings or interests in Russia."

 Cohen also contributed his own thoughts to the mix, undercutting Sater's claims of influence.
 He said,